Shaun R. Harper

 USC Race & Equity Center

-Dr. Harper is president of the Association for the Study of Higher Education [ASHE] and an elected member of the American Educational Research Association [AERA] Executive Council.
+Dr. Harper is past president of the Association for the Study of Higher Education [ASHE] and an elected member of the American Educational Research Association [AERA] Executive Council.
 He serves on editorial boards for the Journal of Higher Education editorial board, and was previously associate editor of Educational Researcher.
 He was named a Fellow of the American Educational Research Association (AERA) in 2017.
 AERA also presented him its 2010 Early Career Award [Division G] and 2014 Relating Research to Practice Award.
-He also received the 2008 ASHE Early Career Award, the 2012 National Association of Student Personnel Administrators Robert H. Shaffer Award for Faculty Excellence, and the 2014 American College Personnel Association Contribution to Knowledge Award.
+Additionally, he received the 2008 ASHE Early Career Award, the 2012 National Association of Student Personnel Administrators Robert H. Shaffer Award for Faculty Excellence, and the 2014 American College Personnel Association Contribution to Knowledge Award.
 Governors State University awarded him an honorary doctorate in 2017.